chipster/chipster-openshift/k3s/README.md

 K3s is a Lightweight Kubernetes, effectively a container cloud platform.
 Do we really need the cointainer cloud platform to run a few server processes on single host?
 Not really, you could checkout the code yourself and follow the Dockerfiles to see what operating system packages and what kind of folder structure is needed for each service, how to compile the code and how to start the processes.
 Add some form of reverse proxy to terminate HTTPS (e.g. Apache or nginx) and some process monitoring (Java Service Wrapper or systemd) and you are done.

 However, K3s offers standardized way of doing all that and we don't want to implement ourselves functionalities that are already offered in the standard container cloud platforms, like HTTPS termination.
 K3s allows us to run small-scale Chipster in very similar environment, that we know well from our larger production installations.
-We aim to rely even more on the Kubernetes features in the future.
-For example, it would be nice to run each Chipster job in its own container.
-This would make it easier to manage tool dependencies and improve security.
-This kind of changes are probably a lot easier in the future, if the Chipster is already running in the container platform.
+Also the current Chipster analysis tools assume to be run with specific container images, which would be difficult to arrange without some kind of container system.

 ## Installation